AscendingPassage.com HOME PAGE.

 obstructed as they are by the rigid presence of so many stones.

-Yet to-day you can see quite clearly in these temples, for, since the
+Yet today you can see quite clearly in these temples, for, since the

 suspended rocks which served for roof have fallen, floods of light